NullVoxPopuli/emberconf-2023-resources/resources/pages/main/ideas/components.md

 Here is what the demo looks like.

-You can see that the resource still needs to be invoked like a function, and that if we only invoke it once, each time we render the component returned from the resource, they share the same state.
+You can see that, today, the resource still needs to be invoked like a function, and that if we only invoke it once, each time we render the component returned from the resource, they share the same state.

-I don't know if this has any use cases, but an important thing to note is that this thing is returning a component.
+I don't know if this has any use cases, but an important thing to note is that this is a function that returns a component.

 !! click